-As regards Takeover Bids, it should be pointed out that the Company's Bylaws do not provide for exceptions to the provisions on the passivity rule under article 104, paragraph 1-ter, of the Consolidated Law on Financial Intermediation, nor any provisions in the application of the neutralisation rules under article 104-bis, paragraph 1, of the Consolidated Law on Financial Intermediation
+As regards takeover bids, it should be pointed out that the Company's Bylaws do not provide for exceptions to the provisions on the passivity rule under Art.
+104, paragraph 1-ter, of the Consolidated Law on Financial Intermediation, nor any provisions in the application of the neutralisation rules under Art.
+104-bis, paragraph 1, of the Consolidated Law on Financial Intermediation.